These Orange Rosemary Cornish Hens will make the perfect Valentine's Day dinner. They are perfect for a romantic budget-friendly dinner for two.

-Valentine’s Day is right around the corner and every year, I try to find a way to present a special dinner for my family and I. This year, since the kids are grown, they have their own plans, so I decided to treat my husband to a delicious dinner of Rosemary Orange Cornish Hens and a side of Parmesan Rosemary Roasted Potatoes.
+Every year, I try to plan the perfect romantic dinner for two from home.
+I have so many great ideas, but this year, I decided to treat my husband to a delicious dinner of Rosemary Orange Cornish Hens and a side of Parmesan Rosemary Roasted Potatoes.

 What bumps this meal up and elevates it to a fancy dinner meal is the taste of fresh rosemary and orange slices.
 I basically spent around $15 for this meal.

 How to Make Orange Rosemary Cornish Hens

 Rinse and clean the birds and pat them dry.
 Drizzle on some olive oil and then sprinkle the hens with salt and pepper.

 Then, quarter oranges.
 Stuff each bird cavity with 1 orange quarter and a sprig of fresh rosemary.
 Place in a 9×13 roasting pan and preheat the oven to 450 degrees.

 (I fixed a bird for each member of the family!
 After they got home from their planned activities they can taste this delicious meal I made!)

 Take the remaining orange quarters along with one sliced onion and place around the entire outside edge of the pan.
 Roast in the oven for 450 degrees for 25 minutes.